rchakode/realopinsight/doc/sphinx/source/tutorials/tutorial-zenoss.rst

 + *C:\\Program Files\\NGRT4N\\examples* (by default) in Windows systems.

-In the rest of the tutorial, we'll refer to this folder as EXAMPLE_DIR.
+In the rest of the tutorial, we'll refer to this folder as *EXAMPLE_DIR*.

 Check your Zenoss Installation